Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 * Table of Contents
 {:toc}

-First off, we Thank you for your interest in the Alluxio open source project!
+First off, we thank you for your interest in the Alluxio open source project!
 We greatly appreciate any contribution; whether new features or bug fixes.

 > If you are a first time contributor to the Alluxio open source project, we strongly encourage